rupcali/pomodoro-app/README.md

 # pomodoro-app
-This is a pomodoro app with python.
-Pomodoro is a time management technique: work for 25 minutes, then take a 5-minute break; repeat.
-After four cycles, take a longer break

-# Pomodoro Timer with Python and Tkinter

 A simple Pomodoro timer application built with Python and the tkinter library.

 ## Overview

 This Pomodoro timer application helps you manage your work and break intervals effectively.
 It follows the Pomodoro technique, allowing you to work for a set time, take short breaks, and a longer break after a series of work intervals.
 The timer keeps you on track, and you can easily start and reset it as needed.

 ## Features